 If you want to fetch more than a couple of fixed URLs, you should look into Scrapy.
-It can be used to build a full-fledged web spider, that can discover new pages on its own within set limits.
+It can help you build a full-fledged web spider that can discover new pages on its own within set limits.

 Once you’ve pulled some HTML from a website, you need to parse it to get what you actually need.
 Beautiful Soup is a Python library for pulling data out of HTML and XML files.
-It is very powerful and is able to handle all kinds of HTML, even if it’s broken.
+It is mighty powerful and can handle all kinds of HTML, even if it’s broken.

 6. Explore some cool tricks and libraries

-If you don’t feel like building something yourself right now, you can explore some cool Python tricks and libraries instead.
-I wrote two articles that will serve this purpose.
+If you don’t feel like building something yourself right now, you can explore some cool Python tricks and libraries instead:

 30 Python Language Tricks That Will Make You a Better Coder